wizeone/movies-app-tutorial/README.md

 ## Thoughts

-Overall, this was a great turotial.
+Overall, this was a great tutorial.
 It covered all of the basics that I needed.
 After going through this tutorial, I feel better about my ability to now create a custom, but simple, MERN application that supports CRUD operations.

 One downside to this tutorial was the fact that the React code is quite out of a date and required a bit of debugging and modification to get working.
 Some issues I had were...
 1. Using Routes instead of Switch